Enforcement in the United States

 In personam remedies

 In personam remedies refer to court orders, or their equivalents, directed against either the debtor or a third party over which the court has jurisdiction, where noncompliance is ordinarily punishable by contempt.
 These can take the form of debtor or third-party turnover or conveyance orders, restraining orders or notices, or in personam garnishment or third-party debt orders.
 In personam remedies may be particularly useful when the property of the debtor against which a judgment creditor seeks to execute is beyond the territorial jurisdiction of the court in which enforcement is sought, thus precluding direct execution on the asset.
-In New York, for example, an attorney for a judgment creditor is authorised, without the need for approval from the court, to issue restraining notices to the debtor and to any third party holding assets of the debtor, having the effect of a court order prohibiting ‘any sale, assignment, transfer or interference with any property in which [the judgment debtor] has an interest'.42 The restraint operates on the person (in personam) and does not have an effect on title or priority among competing creditors.
+In New York, for example, a lawyer for a judgment creditor is authorised, without the need for approval from the court, to issue restraining notices to the debtor and to any third party holding assets of the debtor, having the effect of a court order prohibiting 'any sale, assignment, transfer or interference with any property in which [the judgment debtor] has an interest'.34 The restraint operates on the person (in personam) and does not have an effect on title or priority among competing creditors.
 In certain other US jurisdictions, a restraint may only issue from the court upon application and hearing.

 If the debtor's property cannot be reached directly through levy or execution (in rem remedies discussed below), the laws of many states provide that a judgment creditor may seek an order from the court directing the debtor or a third party in possession of the debtor's property to deliver or convey the property to the judgment creditor or to a sheriff.
 These types of orders are commonly known as 'turnover orders'.
 As with most court orders, compliance may be coerced through the threat of fines or even imprisonment for contempt.

 Whether a court can order a party to turn over property situated outside of the territorial jurisdiction of the court depends on the state in which the post-judgment proceedings are brought.
-The courts of some states, most notably New York, have held that they may order a debtor or a third party (over whom the court has personal jurisdiction) to bring the debtor's personal property situated anywhere in the world into New York to turn it over to the creditor.43 However, the courts of other states effectively limit turnover orders to property within the court's territorial jurisdiction.44
+The courts of some states, most notably New York, have held that they may order a debtor or a third party (over whom the court has personal jurisdiction) to bring the debtor's personal property situated anywhere in the world into New York to turn it over to the creditor.35 However, the courts of other states effectively limit turnover orders to property within the court's territorial jurisdiction.36

 Even where a court's turnover orders can direct a debtor to deliver out-of-state property into the state, such as in New York, they are subject to common law limitations.
-For example, the New York courts have recently confirmed the continuing effect of the common law ‘separate entity rule', a doctrine of New York banking law.
+For example, the New York courts have recently confirmed the continuing effect of the common law 'separate entity rule', a doctrine of New York banking law.
 The rule provides that, even when a bank is present in New York and subject to the court's personal jurisdiction, the bank's foreign branches are to be treated as separate entities for purposes of attachment, execution and turnover orders.
-As a result, New York courts cannot order a bank to turn over a judgment debtor's deposits that are associated with foreign branches.45
+As a result, New York courts cannot order a bank to turn over a judgment debtor's deposits that are associated with foreign branches.37

 Remedies in rem